sord0250/Python-Automation/README.md

 This lab will give the main instructions for Windows OS users, however there will be notes when instructions differ for macOS or linux.

-If you don't already have VSCode installed, download it. here is a link: [VSCode](https://code.visualstudio.com/download)
+If you don't already have VSCode installed, download it.
+Here is a link you can download if from: [VSCode](https://code.visualstudio.com/download)

 **Create a new folder** to contain all your files wherever you desire, and name it "Walkthrough" or something else if you desire.